evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 #### TearDown task and teardown group reliability
 Both `teardown_task` and `teardown_group` are not 100% guaranteed to run.
-If a host runs into an issue and needs to exit before it ran the `teardown_task` or `teardown_group`, it will exit without running the teardown commands.
+If a host runs into an issue and needs to exit before it ran the `teardown_task` or `teardown_group`, it will exit without running them.

 However, the likelihood of encountering this scenario is higher with `teardown_group` compared to the `teardown_task`.
 That is because `teardown_group`